dholendar27/obsidian/Python/Data Structures & Collections.md

 tuple_1[1]
 ```

-    2. Concatenation: We can combine two tuples using `+` operator
+    2. Concatenation: We can combine two list using `+` operator

 ```python
 tuple_1 = (1,2,3)